The Provoked Wife

 The Provoked Wife (1697) is the second original comedy written by John Vanbrugh.
 It made its first appearance in Lincoln's Inn Fields in May, 1697.
-The premise of the plot, of a wife trapped in an abusive marriage might consider either leaving it or taking a lover, outraged some sections of Restoration society.
+The premise of the plot, of a wife trapped in an abusive marriage considering either leaving it or taking a lover, outraged some sections of Restoration society.
 A later unfinished play by Vanbrugh was completed by Colley Cibber and staged under the title The Provoked Husband in 1728.

 Plot

 The hitherto virtuous Lady Brute is provoked to infidelity by her sour husband Sir John Brute.
 Married in haste – she for money, he for sex – the Brutes are shackled by wedlock but looking for diversions.
-He goes off for a drunken night on the town and ends up before a magistrate, disguised in his wife's frock.
+He goes off for a drunken night on the town and ends up before a magistrate, disguised in a priest's habit stolen from a tailor.

 Meanwhile, Lady Brute and her niece Belinda dress as Shepherd Market doxies for a secret tryst with their suitors Heartfree and Constant and are spied on by the envious Lady Fanciful, who wants Heartfree for herself.
 Belinda, despite interference from Lady Fanciful, wins her man and marries for love.
-It ends sadly for the boozy Brute who attempts to rape his wife, discovers two gallants lurking in his wardrobe and finally ends up accepting certain situations rather than becoming a human pincushion, i.e., fighting a duel to satisfy his honor.
+It ends sadly for the boozy Brute who attempts to rape his wife, discovers two gallants lurking in his wardrobe and finally ends up accepting certain situations rather than becoming a human pincushion, i.e., fighting a duel to satisfy his honour.